jdblaauw/jdblaauw/README.md

 ### Hi there 👋

+I'm Jelle de Blaauw a Data Analyst working in The Netherlands.
+I'm currently learning about analytics engineering, DBT and data engineering.

 <!--
 **jdblaauw/jdblaauw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.